Does Medicare Cover Linzess?

 Medicare Benefits and Linzess

-All Medicare recipients have access to drug coverage under Medicare Part D. You can choose to enroll in a Medicare Prescription Drug Plan if you have Original Medicare as an add-on.
+All Medicare recipients have access to drug coverage under Medicare Part D. You can choose to enroll in a Medicare Prescription Drug Plan as an add-on, if you have Original Medicare.
 But, you have to enroll in Part A and/or Part B first.

 Every plan categorizes its drugs in tiers.
 Medicare usually puts Linzess at a Tier 3 drug.
 This means that the Medicare recipient’s total cost will depend on several factors.
 These factors include whether or not your pharmacy is in-network, the drug tier Linzess is on under your plan, the plan deductible, and whether or not you buy it using a bulk mail-order system.